-H&M + Bandeau-style swimsuit
+H&M + Bandeau-Style Swimsuit

 At H&M

-Lined bandeau-style swimsuit with removable inserts that shape the bust and provide good support, and a high cut at the sides.
+Lined bandeau-style swimsuit with removable inserts for shaping and good support.
+High-cut sides.

 Need a few alternatives?